addzey/addzey.dev/content/rhcsa.md

 ### Create and delete logical volumes

 ### Configure systems to mount file systems at boot by universally unique ID (UUID) or label
+To mount by label when editing /etc/fstab use: `LABEL=labelofpartition`  to specify the device
+To mount by UUID when editing /etc/fstab use: `UUID="000000011-0001-ab00-ba0000001234"`  to specify the device

+** You can also use systemd-mount which I'll not cover for now **

 ### Add new partitions and logical volumes, and swap to a system non-destructively
+Format a swap partition: `mkswap /dev/sdX`
+Mount a swap partition: `swapon -a` or `swapon /dev/sdX`

 ## Create and configure file systems

 ### Create, mount, unmount, and use vfat, ext4, and xfs file systems
+Format a partition with XFS: `mkfs.xfs /dev/sdX`
+Format a partition with EXT4: `mkfs.ext4 /dev/sdX`
+Format a partition with VFAT: `mkfs.vfat /dev/sdX`

+Mount a filesystem: `mount /dev/sdX /mount/location`

 ### Mount and unmount network file systems using NFS